yykholeif/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
 Why is it useful?
 Version control is a system that records changes to a file over time so that you can recall specific versions later.
-It allows you to keep track of your work at scale across larger dev teams with enormous code bases.
+It allows you to keep track of your work at scale.

 * What is a branch and why would you use one?
 It is an isolated replica of the orginal (master branch) code base